A Chicago-based apartment finding service that aims to improve the apartment search process for both leasing offices and prospective renters.

 Both parties want control over their schedules.

-Renters want control when managing tours.
+Renters want scheduling freedom when booking tours.
 They prefer to “shop around” for a new apartment on their own schedule or check for tour availability on whim during a weekend walk in the city.
 Being able to manage several apartment tours efficiently is especially important for out of towners who have limited time to lock down a unit in their new city.

 Leasing agents want control over who gets a tour.
 Leasing agents would prefer to put all prospective renters through a strict filtering process before offering them a tour.
 Because most apartment tours take a minimum of 45 minutes, offering tours to unqualified renters would wreak havoc on their tight schedule and decrease lead to rent conversion rates.
 Additionally, most leasing offices operate with a slim team of 2 leasing agents and 1 leasing assistant so schedules are frequently in flux, keeping another program up to date with their availability would prove to be impossible.
 At the end of the day, leasing agents are salespeople who want to provide the best possible leasing experience to the right group of prospective renters.